 Pre-Tinning your lead and your Lug of your switch or pot will make sure that all that gunk is burned off, and when you heat the joint, both soldered items join each other in harmony.

-Pliers and tape are your friend.
+Pliers and tape are your friends.

 Give yourself ample space and planning.

-If you’re first learning how to solder, I can’t stress enough how important space is.
+If you’re first learning how to solder, I can’t stress enough how valuable space is.
 Having enough elbow room is so important to have a clean installation job.
 Soldering pickups into a pickguard?
-Unsolder the ground a hot connections to the jack and work on just the pickguard.
+Unsolder the ground and hot connections to the jack and work on just the pickguard.
 Get all unnecessary items out of the way so you can quickly and cleanly get those pickups in the guitar, without the headache.

 Planning is equally as important: make sure you have a diagram laid out and all the parts handy.
 Take pictures with your phone of the wiring in case you forget where that wire goes.
 Draw a quick sketch before you dive in.
-All these little tips are really useful when you start learning how to solder, and will make your installation or repair a lot easier to do.
+All these little tips are handy when you start learning how to solder and will make your installation or repair a lot easier to do.
 Well, there you have it!
 We hope this helps you have a little more confidence with the iron in hand.

 Do you have any tips you’d like to share?
 Add them to the comments below!

 Subscribe for tone tips, tricks, and more.